Code

 Here, the null hypothesis is rejected, so the data are unlikely to have come from a normal.

-The Kolmogorov-Smirnov test can also be used.
-It differs from the Shapiro-Wilk in that you specify the mean and SD of the distribution (here using the sample mean and SD).
+The Kolmogorov-Smirnov test can also be used to test for departure from a theoretical distribution.
+K-S differs from Shapiro-Wilk in that you specify the mean and SD of the distribution.
+Let’s say someone made the claim that prestige was normally distributed with a mean of 50 and a standard deviation of 17.
+We can test this like so:

 At any rate, I don’t believe in “true” distributions.
-Would I feel comfortable using a normal here?
+Would I feel comfortable assuming that these data came from a normal distribution?
 Possibly.
 It all depends on the context.
 Remember, there are no true models, only useful ones.

 No significant departure from normality for the sqrt-transformed data.